autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/polkadot.md

 ---
 title: Polkadot.js
 sidebar_position: 2
-description: How to configure the Polkadot Substrate wallet for the Subspace Network
+description: How to configure the Polkadot Substrate wallet for the Autonomys Network
 keywords:
     - Farmer
     - Farming